lxhillwind/vim-fuzzy/README.md

 - `<C-c>` / `<C-[>` / `<Esc>` / (when the search string is empty: `<C-d>`) to quit fuzzy finder;

 ## extend functionalities by yourself
+This plugin exposes autoload functions:

+- `fuzzy#Pick()`: endpoint to launch the fuzzy finder;
+- `fuzzy#AppendItems()`: if you want to provide the input asynchronously without job related functions.

-This plugin exposes `g:Pick()` UserFunction; you need to see how other mappings use it.
+you need to see how other mappings use them.

 *You can go to other mappings' defenitions quickly by pressing `<Space>fm` and filter by "pick", if you have enabled this plugin.*